vecisf/SU-CompBio.github.io/course.md

 ### Homework

+*Send an email from the address you would like to use for getting the homework submission link.* Homework deadline is 23:59, 15<sup>th</sup> of September.
+We will discuss them next week.

 Think about what we learned today about organizing data in spreadsheets, tidy data and your own project, datasets and analysis plans.
 Keeping all of this in mind, *create a single spreadsheet* showing how you would organize your